navchetna/ai-agents/comps/README.dev.md

 ```bash
 python3 prepare_doc_redis.py
 ```
+The dataprep service will be running on http://localhost:6007

 #### Test the dataprep component by uploading a file:
 ```bash
 curl -X POST "http://localhost:6007/v1/dataprep" -H "Content-Type: multipart/form-data" -F "files=@<path/to/pdf>"